cooperwalbrun/rust-template/CONTRIBUTING.md

 `cargo install` command unless you are installing new dependencies.

 Lastly, be aware that the first time you run either of the `miri-run` or `miri-test` commands, you will be prompted in your terminal to install some additional dependencies.
-This prompt will require user input to proceed.

 ## Formatting and Linting Code